se-edu/learningresources/contents/go/Go.md

 If you are interested in delving deeper into using Go's concurrency features extensively, Google developers have put out video presentations on Go's [basic](https://www.youtube.com/watch?v=f6kdp27TYZs) and [advanced concurrency patterns](https://www.youtube.com/watch?v=QDDwwePbDtw).
 This [code walkthrough](https://golang.org/doc/codewalk/sharemem/) provides an annotated example of how Go's memory-sharing principles can be applied in practice.

 ### Canonical Coding Style
-Formatting in Go is enforced by running `gofmt`, which will align your source code with the language-wide standard style of indentation and vertical alignment.
+Formatting in Go is enforced by running `go fmt`, which will align your source code with the language-wide standard style of indentation and vertical alignment.
 Thus, given the following code:

 ```go
 type T struct {